lucprincen/lucidian-tides/Sessions/7 - Session 7.md

 A fight ensues, we defeat the merfolk.

 Mal, Stormbreaker and T'hau swim back to the rest.
 Back on the ship, T'hau and Mal explain what just happened.
-T'hau tells them about the symbol and their history of enslavement.
+T'hau tells them about the symbol and their history of mental enslavement.

 Both merfolk have a burn mark on the inside of their wrists, almost elven symbol.
 Symbol in Karrala for thieves, making a living out of conning people.